bassistTech/rayTrace/readme.md

 	cd rayTrace
 	pip install -e .

 The **-e** flag causes pip to install the package without moving it into your Python directory, so you can keep editing all of the files.
-I'd be surprised if you could use my package right now for anything interesting without forking it.
+I'd be surprised if you could use my package right now for anything interesting without forking it, so it doesn't really belong in your *site-packages*.

-**Docs** are notebooks that document the theory and evolution of the program, but are not meant for long term use, and are not kept up to date with changes to the library. **rayTraceSlow.ipynb** was the original notebook, but is written in mostly bare Python, so it's slow, but perhaps easier to read.
+**Docs** are notebooks that document the theory and evolution of the program, but are not meant for long term use, and are not kept up to date with changes to the library.
+You can think of these notebooks as my lab notebooks, through which I developed the primitive code. **rayTraceSlow.ipynb** was the original notebook, but is written in mostly bare Python, so it's slow, but perhaps easier to read.
 The transition to array math using numpy can be a bit abrupt for a beginning programmer. **rayTrace.ipynb** is more or less the same program, but shows the transition to numpy.

-**Notebooks** are projects and tests based on the Python library.
+**Notebooks** are projects and tests using the Python package.

 ## Bibliography of existing packages